lovetodevelop/darwin-xnu/README.md

  Some pre-defined macros and their descriptions are -

     a. `PRIVATE` : If defined, enclosed definitions are considered System Private Interfaces.
-These are visible within xnu and exposed in user/kernel headers installed within the AppleInternal "PrivateHeaders" sections of the System and Kernel frameworks.
+These are visible within XNU and exposed in user/kernel headers installed within the AppleInternal "PrivateHeaders" sections of the System and Kernel frameworks.
-    b. `KERNEL_PRIVATE` : If defined, enclosed code is available to all of xnu kernel and Apple internal kernel extensions and omitted from user headers.
+    b. `KERNEL_PRIVATE` : If defined, enclosed code is available to all of the XNU kernel and Apple internal kernel extensions and omitted from user headers.
     c. `BSD_KERNEL_PRIVATE` : If defined, enclosed code is visible exclusively